FATF details nuanced financial trails of human trafficking, giving banks more chances to intercede

 • Leverage expertise, capabilities and information through partnerships between the public sector, private sector, civil society and non-profit organization communities.

 In a rare move by FATF, it also explicitly stated the details in the report could not have been gleaned without analysis and data from many of the largest banks and money remitters in the world.

-As a point of context, large U.S. banking groups, including JPMorgan Chase, Bank of America and Citi were proactively creating scenarios for AML transacting monitoring systems to uncover potential instances of human trafficking more than a decade ago – predating both FATF and FinCEN.
+As a point of context, large U.S. banking groups, including JPMorgan Chase, Bank of America and Citi, were proactively creating scenarios for AML transacting monitoring systems to uncover potential instances of human trafficking more than a decade ago – predating both FATF and FinCEN.

-One very specific detail they uncovered that is still relevant to today: If a seemingly low risk business, like a nail salon, suddenly sees most of its credit and debit card transactions come between 11 p.m. and 2 a.m., that is a major red flag the establishment is engage in human trafficking as an illicit massage parlor.
+One very specific detail they uncovered that is still relevant to today: If a seemingly low risk business, like a nail salon, suddenly sees most of its credit and debit card transactions come between 11 p.m. and 2 a.m., that is a major red flag the establishment is engaging in human trafficking as an illicit massage parlor.